jlipps/async-showcase/README.md

 As you can see, the result of this is that we have to check the error state in every callback so we can short-circuit the chain and pass the error to the top-level callback.
-This is unfortunately redundant at best and easy to forget to do at worst.
+This is a bit redundant at best.

-Of course, Node.js now has domains, which makes this problem a little easier to handle.
+Node.js now has domains, which makes this problem a little easier to handle.

-Alternatives to callbacks
+<a name="alternatives"></a>Alternatives to callbacks
 -------------------------
 Of course, callbacks aren't the only way to do asynchronous control flow.
 There are many helpful libraries that make using callbacks less prone to the issues